TECH EMPOWERS SMART HOMES FOR BOOMERS IN FORT LAUDERDALE2

 The Third Generation of home automation is bringing to life the devices designed to perform chores around the home.
 A growing line of “robot buddies,” like the iRobot Roomba robot vacuum or the Neato BotVac, turn cleaning into an automated afterthought.

 The Fourth Generation of smart homes' technology integrates many of these technologies – broadband internet, Wi-Fi connectivity, and the online marketplace – to create a holistic solution.
 Integration of smart platform systems like our refrigerator, AC, lighting – all controllable from a smartphone or tablet - - is quickly taking root.

 If enabled, your refrigerator can sense when products are running low and reorder them via Amazon.
 Your AC can be programmed to change temperatures throughout the day, and as you walk from room to room.
 Same for lighting; enter a room, and lights turn on.
 Leave, and they turn off.
 Microsoft founder Bill Gates pioneered the modern smart homes – back in 1997.
 Beyond visionary, Bill was pretty prescient, if you ask me.

 This evolution is only accelerating.
 Homes now are being programmed with “Cat 7” cabling.
 Category 7 cable will serve the Gigabit Ethernet and deliver performance speeds of up to 600MHz to transfer information around the home and to the router – and the cloud.

-Next time, we’ll explore more deeply the impact artificial intelligence will have on the home.
+Next time, we explore more deeply the impact artificial intelligence has on the home, now and in the future.
 In the meantime, if want to learn more about technology and automation, or you’d like a referral to a few vendors who can help turn your Fort Lauderdale, Oakland Park, or Wilton Manors home into something even Bill Gates may envy, let’s talk…